 Personalised product selection solutions, using predictive analytics technologies, identify consumer’s future behaviour ranking every SKU by greatest likelihood of that individual consumer to purchase from all the SKUs you have listed, in order of greatest likely buying propensity.
 It presents them to that individual at exactly the right moment, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn etc).
 Hardly surprising is ranks at the top of all marketing disciplines for ROI.

-The development of this has led to predictive personalisation of email, as the retailer doesn’t have to compete against the consumer’s browsing whims, and gets ahead of the curve as far as planting opportunities and invitations to treat and tempt your consumer. leading this fiend is SwiftERM, a plugin SaaS for any size of company, offering a free trial for both verify viability but to self finance the addition to your martech stack.
+The development of this has led to predictive personalisation software (PPS) for email marketing.
+The retailer doesn’t have to compete against the consumer’s browsing whims, and gets ahead of the curve as far as planting opportunities and invitations to treat and tempt your consumer.
+SwiftERM, are a leading exponent of PPS software.
+A plugin SaaS for any size of company, offering a free trial for both verify viability but to self finance the addition to your martech stack.

 Challenges of Predictive Content Personalisation